Semperis/PK-AADAppReg/README.md

 ## NOTES

-* Requires AzureAD PoSH Module to connect to Azure AD and perform all actions, except consenting API permissions;
+* Requires Microsoft Graph PoSH Module to connect to Azure AD and perform all actions, except consenting API permissions;
 * Requires Az.Accounts PoSH Module to be able to consent the API permissions;
 * To create, configure AND consent application permissions for the Microsoft Graph, at least membership of the "Global Administrator" built-in role is required;
 * To create and configure (without assigning and consenting application permissions for the Microsoft Graph), at least membership of the "Application Administrator" or "Cloud Application Administrator" built-in role is required;